 The metropolitan Washington region and Northern Virginia rank #1 nationally in traffic congestion.

-- Click map and description for information on those “Missing Northern Virginia Transportation Links” the Alliance believes would do the most to improve mobility in this region.
+- Click and map and description for information on those “Missing Northern Virginia Transportation Links” the Alliance believes would do the most to improve mobility in this region.